spacepy/spacepy/Doc/source/publications.rst

 The following publications have been prepared using SpacePy.
 If you have published a paper using SpacePy, contact the SpacePy team to be added to this list.
-Please also provide a citation or acknowledgement, as appropriate, in your paper.
+Please also provide a citation or acknowledgment, as appropriate, in your paper.

 Papers using SpacePy